star3am/hashiqube/README.md

 | windows | ✓ | ✘ | ✘ |
 | mac intel | ✓ | ✓ | ✘ |
 | mac apple | ✓ | ✘ | ✘ |

-## Instructions
-:bulb: Docker is the Default and preferred way to run Hashiqube

-* Docker - Download __Docker__ from https://www.docker.com/products/docker-desktop and install
-* Vagrant - Download __Vagrant__ from https://www.vagrantup.com/downloads.html and install
-* Virtualbox (Optional) - Download __Virtualbox__ from https://www.virtualbox.org/wiki/Downloads and install
-* Using `git` - clone this repo `git clone $repo .` [__What is Git?__](git/#git)
-* Inside the local repo folder, do `vagrant up --provision` - This will setup, Vault, Nomad, Consul, Terraform, Localstack and Docker
-* Documentation locally available at http://localhost:3333

 ## Components
 Hashiqube is made up out of a number of components and some rely on each other.